NadimGhaznavi/Db4E/pages/ops/Configuring-the-P2Pool-Daemon-as-a-Service.md

 ## The p2pool.ini File

-This file should be created in the directory where you installed P2Pool (e.g. `/opt/prod/p2pool-v4.6`).
+This file should be created in the `conf` directory where you installed P2Pool (e.g. `/opt/prod/p2pool-v4.6/conf`).
 A complete listing is shown below.

 ```
 # Set the P2Pool base directory.